27 Model Types

 “How can I create more training examples?”—Data Augmentation

-- Business Value: Improves model performance when data is scarce or expensive
+• Business Value: Improves model performance when data are scarce or expensive

 Example: Autonomous Vehicle Training Data